betterscientificsoftware/bssw.io/Articles/Blog/2024-05-20-communicating-design.md

 #### Publication date: Not yet...

-I've been a researcher at the National Renewable Energy Laboratory for seven years, and my role squarely fits into the description of a [research software engineer (RSE)](https://society-rse.org/about/).
+I've been a researcher at the National Renewable Energy Laboratory for seven years, and my role firmly fits into the description of a [research software engineer (RSE)](https://society-rse.org/about/).
-In my time at the lab, I've noticed a pattern in funding and staffing cycles where both can be discontinuous or unpredictable resulting in lost momentum and institutional knowledge on software projects.
+In my time at NREL, I've noticed a pattern in funding and staffing cycles where both can be discontinuous or unpredictable resulting in lost momentum and institutional knowledge on software projects.
 While this pattern is likely inherent to research itself, RSE's can mitigate these impacts and improve the overall quality of their software by **communicating elements of software design within the development workflow.**
 As a [2023 Better Scientific Software Fellow](https://bssw.io/fellows/rafael-mudafort), I've aggregated resources and developed training material to empower RSE's to visually communicate ideas and themes within their software projects, and the results are described here.